-Nestled along the Mississippi River, St. Louis is known for its 630-foot Gateway Arch, the start of the early 19th century explorations of Lewis and Clark, blues music, and, of course, it’s hard to beat, destination-worthy take on BBQ.
+Nestled along the Mississippi River, St. Louis is known for its 630-foot Gateway Arch, blues music, and of course, it’s a destination-worthy take on BBQ.
 For a taste of modern St. Louis ‘cue, head to A Fine Swine, where Pitmaster David Stidham has been creating a buzz and lining a trophy shelf with awards for years.
 Their Championship Pulled Pork and Competition Ribs will make your mouth water before you eat.

 Atlanta’s sizzling BBQ scene has been around from the beginning, pulling together different traditions and techniques to help define what melt-in-your-mouth BBQ really means.
-It’s hard to go wrong, but for a truly exceptional BBQ experience, order the brisket and the “Redneck Lasagna” (a generous serving of macaroni and cheese topped with a homemade Brunswick stew) from Dave Poe’s BBQ.
+For a truly exceptional BBQ experience, order the brisket and the “Redneck Lasagna” (a generous serving of macaroni and cheese topped with a homemade Brunswick stew) from Dave Poe’s BBQ.
 Over the past few decades, Atlanta’s BBQ has integrated diversity into its cuisine by adding new flavors to old classics.
-Visit Heirloom Market BBQ to try inspired ‘cue, which brings together the Korean and Texan backgrounds of husband-and-wife owners Jiyeon Lee and Cody Taylor.
+Visit Heirloom Market BBQ which brings together the Korean and Texan backgrounds of husband-and-wife owners Jiyeon Lee and Cody Taylor.
 For the perfect spicy blend, try their gochujang-rubbed ribs paired with seasonal sides.

 After, check out the Georgia Aquarium, home to over 120,000 marine animals, or take a tour in the World of Coca-Cola Museum to see where one of America’s favorite beverages began.
 If you’re looking for some after-dinner drinks, try the Red Phone Booth for an Atlanta Prohibition experience or the Skylounge for a spectacular view of the downtown skyline.

-North Carolina’s capital city is an ideal summer getaway, with live music, artisan craft beers, bumping bluegrass festivals, and passionate minds hard at work in and around North Carolina State University, which rounds out North Carolina’s research triangle.
+North Carolina’s capital city is an ideal summer getaway, artisan craft beers, bumping bluegrass festivals, and passionate minds hard at work in and around North Carolina State University.
 Raleigh is colloquially known as the heart of barbecue country, with slow-cooked pulled pork as good smothered in sauce as it is plain out of the oven.

+Barbecue is a traditional form of cooking all throughout the Southern and Central United States.
+With each area forming their own special style, it’s impossible to say which is the very best.
 Wherever you decide to go, make sure your trip is an experience you won’t forget.
-VacationRenter can help you book a stay and plan the best trip possible.
+VacationRenter is here to help you book a stay and plan the best trip possible.